Marcos family: The murder of Julio Nalundasan

 Mariano Marcos fought a highly contested election against Nalundasan for the same seat in 1935, and Nalundasan won by a landslide.
-A day after his proclamation, Nalundasan mocked Marcos publicly, organizing a mock funeral parade that ended in front of the Marcos house to show that Mariano's political career was "dead".
+A day after his proclamation, Nalundasan openly mocked Marcos, staging a funeral parade that ended in front of the Marcos house to show Mariano's political career was "dead".

 On that same night, Nalundasan was shot dead by a sniper when he stepped out onto his back porch to brush his teeth.
 Mariano Marcos, his brother Pio, his son Ferdinand, and his brother-in-law Quirino Lizardo all became suspects.
 Mariano and Pio were cleared of the crime, but Ferdinand Marcos and Quirino Lizardo were arrested.

 Aware of the publicity he could get out of the national coverage of the trial, Ferdinand represented himself before the court, with the lawyers hired by the family for the trial guiding him in his legal arguments.

 Ferdinand initially lost the case and he and Lizardo were convicted.
-Public interest in the case, however, led to the Supreme Court of the Philippines eventually overthrowing the conviction, with Associate Justice José P. Laurel arguing that it would have been a waste for someone with Ferdinand's legal talents to merely rot in a prison cell.
+Public interest in the case, however, led to the Supreme Court of the Philippines eventually overthrowing the conviction, with Associate Justice and later President José P. Laurel arguing that it would have been a waste for someone with Ferdinand's legal talents to merely rot in a prison cell.

 The trial, and the overturning of the conviction turned Ferdinand Marcos into the "most famous young man in the islands", with then-President Manuel L. Quezon arranging to meet the boy and suggesting that he use the newfound popularity to enter Philippine politics.

 Before that could happen, however, the Marcoses were overtaken by the events of World War II.

 The execution of Mariano Marcos

-Mariano Marcos was executed in the closing days of the war, on March 8, 1945.
-The Marcos family's account claims that he was executed by the Japanese, but other eyewitness accounts say that he was caught by Philippine guerillas, tried as a Japanese collaborator, and executed through dismemberment using two carabaos.
+Mariano Marcos was executed in the closing days of the war on March 8, 1945.
+The Marcos family's account claims he was executed by the Japanese, but other eyewitness accounts say that he was caught by Philippine guerillas, tried as a Japanese collaborator, and executed by tearing apart with two carabaos.